-One of the best things you can do to your body when it is cold is keeping your kidney area warm.
+One of the best things you can do to your body when you feel cold is keeping your kidney area warm.

 Why is this?

 It is very simple.
-The kidneys are very close to the surface of the body.
+The kidneys are located very close to the surface of the body.
 Even if there is enough fat tissue in the body it is usually situated not in the kidney area.
-This means that whenever it’s cold outside, the body will try to preserve heat by decreasing blood flow through the most exposed areas (e.g. your limbs and your kidneys!)
-And you certainly don’t want to slow down your body’s main filter, because poor circulation creates good conditions for inflammatory processes and kidney stone formation.
+This means that whenever it’s cold outside, the body will try to preserve heat by decreasing blood flow through the most exposed areas (e.g. your limbs and your kidney area).
+You certainly don’t want to slow down your body’s main filter, because poor circulation creates good conditions for inflammatory processes and kidney stone formation.
 Moreover, backpain and abdominal pain can be releived as a “side effect” of improved circulation.

 To find your kidneys let your arm hang down alongside your body; the lower part of the kidney should be approximately where your elbow bone is.
 The upper part of the kidney should be near false ribs 11 (last but one lowest pair of ribs at your back).